joshbegley/nyt-latest/previous.md

 `It has stopped criminal prosecutions of people who install “defeat devices,” which make diesel trucks faster and more efficient but also dirtier.`\
 https://www.nytimes.com/2026/06/22/climate/justice-department-defeat-devices-diesel-truck-pollution.html

-**Police in Montreal Launch Manhunt After Shootout**\
+**Montreal Police Launches Manhunt for Suspect After Shooting**\
-`The province of Quebec issued a shelter-in-place alert after a shooting in which two officers and one civilian were wounded.`\
+`The province of Quebec issued a shelter-in-place alert after one officer was killed and two people, another officer and a civilian, were wounded.`\
 https://www.nytimes.com/2026/06/22/world/canada/montreal-shooting-manhunt-police.html

 **Conversaciones entre EE.
 UU. e Irán: la primera ronda termina con grandes esperanzas y retos**\